Mtk-git01/wb_dev_data_pipeline/README.md

 ## Suggested analytical use cases

-This repository supports:
-- cross-country development indicator analysis
+- Cross-country development indicator analysis (GDP, governance, education, health, financial access)
-- governance and financial-access comparison
-- price-level and purchasing-power comparison
-- Azerbaijan CPF-informed country analysis
+- Azerbaijan CPF-informed country analysis and macro-financial monitoring
-- macro-to-banking signal design
-- simplified monthly and periodic financial-sector monitoring marts
-- dashboard-ready operational decision-support layers
-- digital-finance progress tracking
+- Digital-finance and payments progress tracking
 - MSME finance and sectoral credit interpretation
+- Diversification and non-oil growth assessment
-- external-balance and diversification monitoring
+- External-balance and trade structure monitoring
+- Price-level and purchasing-power comparison (Big Mac Index + GDP)
+- Governance and financial-access benchmarking across peer countries

 ---

 ## Current limitations

 - Some Azerbaijan source pages and bulletin workbooks are scraped from public HTML or XLSX publications and may require parser adjustments if the publication layout changes.
 - The Azerbaijan bank-operations component is a simplified monitoring and decision-support demo, not a replication of internal banking procedures.
 - Some bulletin tables mix yearly, quarterly, and monthly structures, so parser maintenance may be needed when the workbook layout changes.
 - Gold marts depend on prior Silver-table creation and consistent `period_date` / `period_type` normalization.
-- The Shiny dashboards currently use manually maintained snapshots; live BigQuery integration is the intended next step.
+- The CPF project-cycle dashboard uses manually curated snapshots from the CBAR Statistical Bulletin and CPF document.
+The CPF analysis dashboard reads directly from pipeline output CSVs and is already connected to the ETL pipeline.
+Connecting both dashboards to read live from BigQuery Gold marts is the intended next step.